Garrison Keillor: Separation from MPR

 On November 29, 2017, the Star Tribune reported that Minnesota Public Radio was terminating all business relationships with Keillor as a result of "allegations of his inappropriate behavior with an individual who worked with him."
 In January 2018, MPR CEO Jon McTaggart elaborated that they had received allegations of "dozens" of sexually inappropriate incidents from the individual, including requests for sexual contact.
 Keillor denied any wrongdoing and said his firing stems from an incident when he touched a woman's bare back while trying to console her.
 He said he had apologized to her soon after, that they had already made up, and that he was surprised to hear the allegations when her lawyer called.

 In its statement of termination, MPR announced that Keillor would keep his executive credit for the show, but that since he owns the trademark for the phrase "prairie home companion", they would cease rebroadcasting episodes of A Prairie Home Companion featuring Keillor and remove the trademarked phrase from the radio show hosted by Chris Thile.
 MPR also eliminated its business connections to PrairieHome.org and stopped distributing Keillor's daily program The Writer's Almanac.
 The Washington Post also canceled Keillor's weekly column when they learned he had continued writing columns, including a controversial piece criticizing Al Franken's resignation because of sexual misconduct allegations, without revealing that he was under investigation at MPR.

-Several fans wrote MPR to protest Keillor's firing, and within the month, 153 members canceled their memberships because of it.
+Several fans wrote MPR to protest Keillor's firing, but only 153 members canceled their memberships because of it.
 In January 2018, Keillor announced he was in mediation with MPR over the firing.
 On January 23, 2018, MPR News reported further on the investigation after interviewing almost 60 people who had worked with Keillor.
 The story described other alleged sexual misconduct by Keillor, and a $16,000 severance check for a woman who was asked to sign a confidentiality agreement to prevent her from talking about her time at MPR (she refused and never deposited the check).